Thanhlam43k4/k8s-study-lab/Pods.md

 **Scheduling pods to specific nodes**

-- Now imagine you want to deploy a noew pod that needs a GPU to perform its work.
+- Now imagine you want to deploy a new pod that needs a GPU to perform its work.
 To ask the scheduler to only choose among the nodes that provide a GPU, you'll add a node selector to the pod's YAML.

 ## Annotating Pods (Chú thich Pods)